pkhungurn/tasuku/python/README.md

 #### Command Tasks

-A command task can be defined by annotating a function with the `@command_task` annotation.
-The annotation takes three arguments, in order.
+A command task can be defined by decorating a function with the `@command_task` decorator.
+The decorator takes three arguments, in order.

 1. A workspace that is going to hold the task.
 1. The task name.